Mastering Drip Irrigation: From Layout to Cost-Effective Setup

 Basil plant and cherry tomatoes arranged on a textured surface with a black hose.

 Start with numbers, not fittings.
 Measure your supply (PSI and GPM), convert that to a zone flow budget, then design zones that match plant groupings (hydrozones) and terrain.
-Choose an emitter strategy (inline vs. point-source, pressure-compensating vs. standard), size your mainline for the distance/elevation, and place laterals so water lands at the canopy dripline—not the stem.
-Commission the drip irrigation system with quick field tests (bucket test, flushes, and a soil-probe check).
+Choose your emitter placement, size your mainline for the distance/elevation, and place laterals so water lands at the canopy dripline—not the stem.
+Commission the system with quick field tests (bucket test, flushes, and a soil-probe check).
 Expect DIY costs to scale by zone size and component quality; payback often arrives in a single hot season via water savings and healthier, longer-lived plants.

 Still deciding between irrigation types?
 See our comparison guide: What’s the best irrigation system for your garden?